The customizable bioinformatics system designed to accelerate your research

 The data dictionary includes a FHIR-to-CDEs tool that ensures compatibility between clinical research data and FHIR profiles.
 This mapping enables the seamless integration of clinical data collected via FHIR-compliant systems into the BRICS ecosystem, ensuring a streamlined flow of standardized data between healthcare and research systems.

-Launch FHIR Mapping Tool Coming Soon!
+Launch FHIR Mapping Tool

 UMLS (Unified Medical Language System)